k-kawakami/rnn_benchmark/README.md

 ## Model Configuration

 Since we are not trying to establish SoTA results, we used large minibatch size to consume large amount of GPU memory.
 The hyperparameters we used are the following.
+Note that I have removed gradient clipping which introduce a large amount of overhead.

 ```
 -rnn LSTM